-- Engineering Pre-Apprenticeship Programme, in partnership with Caterpillar
+- Engineering, planned in partnership with Caterpillar

 All students following the Tech-X curriculum can also improve their GCSE Grades in the following subjects:

-The Oaks Sixth Form Curriculum
+The Oaks Sixth Form (Level 3) Curriculum

 The curriculum within The Oaks Sixth Form is designed to offer personalisation and specialisation as a pathway to university, apprenticeship or employment at age 18 or 19.
 This is done through a mixture of A Level and BTEC Level 3 courses.
 AS level qualifications are integrated into all A Level courses.

-The courses on offer are:
+The courses on offer* to students are: